Logan (novel): Plot

 While sailing to Europe, Harold is haunted by his own thoughts of Loena and meets a child named Leopold, who grows attached to him.
 Harold also meets an intellectual genius named Oscar, who has long conversations with Harold, opining on capital punishment, religious freedom, American slavery, moral double standards, ancient societies, and Shakespeare.
 Harold witnesses him leaping overboard in a crazed fit over a former lover.
 Harold then learns that Elvira is on board, that Leopold is her son, and his as well.
 Harold was originally traveling to France, but decides to accompany her and Leopold to England, where he discovers his familial connections to British nobility.

 Harold learns that his father left behind children in England and moved to North America to live a double life as Logan.
 Harold meets his sister Caroline and learns that Oscar was his brother and Loena is his sister.
 Oscar, Harold learns, was crazed by the belief that he murdered Elvira, who was once his lover.
 Leopold dies.
 Harold confesses to Elvira that he loves another woman and she confesses to him that she has loved him for his resemblance to Oscar.

 Harold champions the cause of Native Americans before the British Parliament before he and Elvira return to North America.
 Just before they are married, Harold leaves Elvira for Loena, but learns that Loena is in love with Oscar, who did not die, but was rescued after jumping ship in the Atlantic.
 On a moonlit night, all four visit the spot where Harold met Logan and where the latter died.
 Harold is shot by a figure in the distance, who turns out to be Logan, who is still alive, but delirious.
-Upon learning that he has killed his son, Logan cries out, then is killed by Oscar.
+Upon learning that he has killed his son, Logan cries out, then is killed by Oscar, his other son.
 Loena kisses Harold's corpse and dies.
 Elvira confesses to Oscar her sexual history with Harold and Oscar goes mad, then dies.
 The narrator ends by asking English readers to "acknowledge us, as we are, the strongest (though boastful and arrogant) progeny of yourselves ... when your nation was a colossus".